mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 1:49:28

 Well, you know, sometimes I take [...] an airplane when I take a trip.
 And my son says, “Dad, you should have insurance.” *[He laughs.]* And I say, “No. I don’t want insurance.
-Because, how can I take insurance money with me?
+Because how can I take insurance money with me?
 Insurance *for whom*?
 For *you*?
 No.” *[Laughter.]*

 I don’t like it.
 If I’m going to die, I want to take the insurance *with* me. *[Laughter.]*

 Well, I pay the money for the life insurance.
 I really appreciate it.
 But I don’t appreciate it. *[He laughs.]* I cannot take the $200,000 with me, but I have to believe that money is for *whom*?
 So should I appreciate Zen Center? *[Unintelligible.]*

 Such delusions come up, always.
 This is really flickering.

 But whatever you say – take the insurance or not take the insurance – death comes.

 #### 1:51:05 end of recording